TranDangKhoi/shopee-clone/README.md

     "plugin:import/typescript",
     "plugin:jsx-a11y/recommended",
     "plugin:@typescript-eslint/recommended",
-    // Disable rules that made conflicts between eslint and pretiter
+    // Disable rules that made conflicts between eslint and prettier
     // Put 2 of these below so they override all of the rules above!
     "eslint-config-prettier",
     "prettier",